joshfarrant/josh-farrant-me/src/content/podcasts.md

 - **Cortex**

-  CGP Grey and Myke Hurley discuss all things productivity, as well as in life in general.
+  CGP Grey and Myke Hurley discuss all things productivity, as well as life in general.
 It's way better than I'm making it sound here, trust me.

 - **Hello Internet**